Canary Islands Flight and Travel Information

 Flights to Gran Canaria

-Direct flights to Las Palmas Airport operate from most UK airports, including Belfast, Birmingham, Bournemouth, Bristol, Cardiff, Doncaster, East Midlands, Edinburgh, Glasgow, Leeds-Bradford, London Gatwick, London Luton, London Stansted, Manchester and Newcastle.
-The widest choice of flights operates on Mondays, with a more limited range of departure points available on Saturdays, Wednesdays and Thursdays.
+Direct flights to Gran Canaria Airport operate from most UK airports, including Belfast, Birmingham, Bournemouth, Bristol, Cardiff, Doncaster, East Midlands, Edinburgh, Glasgow, Leeds-Bradford, London Gatwick, London Luton, London Stansted, Manchester and Newcastle.
 There are also daily connections from Heathrow via Madrid with Iberia.
-Our prices are based on direct charter flights from London Gatwick on Mondays; other flight options will attract supplements, typically in the region of £10 - 80.
+Our prices are based on direct midweek flights from London Gatwick; other flight options will attract supplements, typically in the region of £20 - 150.

 Flights to Tenerife

 Direct flights to Tenerife South (Reina Sofia) Airport operate from most UK airports, including Aberdeen, Belfast, Birmingham, Bournemouth, Bristol, Cardiff, Doncaster, East Midlands, Edinburgh, Exeter, Glasgow, Leeds-Bradford, London Gatwick, London Luton, London Stansted, Manchester and Newcastle.
-The widest choice of flights operates on Fridays, with a reasonable range of departure points available on Tuesdays and Sundays.
-During the winter season, there are daily Gatwick flights, and flights from Manchester operate up to 5 times per week.
-There are currently no direct flights from the UK to Tenerife North (Los Rodeos) Airport, but Iberia offer daily connections from Heathrow via Madrid.
-Our prices are based on direct charter flights from London Gatwick on Fridays; other flight options will attract supplements, typically in the region of £10 - 80.
+The widest choice of flights operates on Tuesdays and Fridays, with a reasonable range of departure points available on other days.
+There are currently no direct flights from the UK to Tenerife North (Los Rodeos) Airport but there are connections from Heathrow via Madrid.
+Our prices are based on direct midweek flights from London Gatwick to Tenerife South; other flight options will attract supplements, typically in the region of £20 - 150.

 Travel to La Gomera

-Currently, La Gomera's small airport handles just two daily flights each from Tenerife North and Gran Canaria, operated on small aircraft.
-The most economical and convenient way to travel to La Gomera is usually to fly to Tenerife South airport, and take the high-speed catamaran ferry from nearby Los Cristianos, which operates 5 times per day and takes around 30-40 minutes.
+Currently, La Gomera's small airport handles just two daily flights from Tenerife North Airport, operated on small aircraft.
+The most economical and convenient way to travel to La Gomera is usually to fly to Tenerife South airport, and take the high-speed catamaran ferry from nearby Los Cristianos, which operates several times per day and takes around 50 minutes.
 Our prices include the ferry crossing as well as taxi transfers between the airport and the ferry port.
-To make your connection on the same day, your outbound flight should be scheduled to land no later than 1730 hours and your homebound flight should depart no earlier than 1100 hours, otherwise we will need to quote you for an overnight stay in Tenerife.
+To make your connection on the same day, your outbound flight should be scheduled to land no later than 1700 hours and your homebound flight should depart no earlier than 1100 hours, otherwise we will need to quote you for an overnight stay in Tenerife.
 In the unlikely event of an extended flight delay or any disruption to the ferry services causing you to miss your connection, we will arrange accommodation on Tenerife at no extra cost.

 Flights to La Palma

-Travel from other regional airports or on different days of the week requires connections via Gran Canaria or Tenerife, and will add considerably to the overall cost of your holiday.
-When flying to Tenerife, you can continue your journey by ferry from the port of Los Cristianos, but the crossing takes 2-3 hours depending on weather conditions, and only operates once a day, with a 2000hrs departure from Tenerife and an 0630hrs return.
+Direct flights from the UK to La Palma only operate once a week on Thursdays, from Gatwick and Manchester, and our prices are based on these flights.
+Travel from other regional airports or on different days of the week requires connections via Gran Canaria or Tenerife, and may add considerably to the overall cost of your holiday.
+When flying to Tenerife, you can continue your journey by ferry from the port of Los Cristianos, but the crossing takes 2-3 hours depending on weather conditions, and only operates once a day, with an evening departure from Tenerife and a very early morning return.
 Alternatively, there are almost hourly flights between Tenerife North Airport and La Palma, but as all UK flights arrive at Tenerife South Airport, this option requires a 60-90 minute taxi-transfer between the two airports.
 Travel via Gran Canaria does not involve changing airports, but you may have a lengthy wait for your connection as flights to La Palma generally only operate twice daily.
-Another alternative is travelling on Iberia from London Heathrow via Madrid.
+Alternatively, we can also arrange connections from Heathrow via Madrid.

 Island Combinations